shubhambhama/jetpack-compose-crypto/README.md

 - Jetpack Compose: A modern UI toolkit for building native Android UIs.
 - Retrofit: A type-safe HTTP client for Android and Java.
 - Room: A database library for Android that provides an abstraction layer over SQLite.
-- MPAndroidChart: A library for creating custom charts and graphs in Android.

 ## Architecture